kawwayu1/kawwayu1/README.md

 # Course Enrollment Management System
-This project is a course enrollment system designed for educational institutions, such as schools or universities, to manage course offerings and student enrollments.
-It allows administrators to add new courses, assign teachers to courses, and enroll students in courses.
-Students can view available courses, enroll in courses, and drop courses if needed.
-The system provides error handling for scenarios such as reaching course capacity or selecting a course that doesn't exist
+This project is a Course Management System designed to streamline the process of managing academic courses, student enrollments, and course information.
+It caters to educational institutions such as schools, colleges, or training centers that need a centralized system to handle course offerings and student registrations efficiently.
 # Authors
 Galymzhan Ayaulym-220317013
 # Features